Verdian Ag: Technical Brief & Methodology

 Verdian Ag provides agricultural intelligence infrastructure.
 Our primary objective is to bridge the data gap that prevents institutional capital from reaching smallholder farmers.

-Traditional agricultural lending relies on collateral and credit history—assets that rural farmers often lack.
+Traditional agricultural lending relies on collateral and credit history.
+Assets that rural farmers often lack.
 Verdian Ag replaces this requirement with verifiable, continuous agronomic data.
 By processing multi-spectral satellite imagery and localized weather data, we model field-level crop stress, vigor, and compliance with recommended agronomic practices.

 This processing pipeline outputs the Verdian Score, a structured performance metric designed to support risk assessment.
 For financial institutions, this translates opaque farming operations into transparent, monitorable assets.
 For farmers, it provides a data-backed record of their reliability and yield potential.